 On October 1, 2009, the Company entered into a License Agreement with Innovative Medical Solutions SRL ("IMS") to establish and market the Company's U-Cord business in Germany with the option to expand the licensed territory to include Italy, Spain and France.
-IMS is to pay the Company an annual fee of \$20,000 per year on the anniversary of the effective date for the term of the contract.
+IMS is required to pay the Company an annual fee of \$20,000 per year on the anniversary of the effective date.
 The initial term of the agreement is ten years and may be extended in five year increments by mutual agreement of the parties.
 The Company will receive royalties of 12% of the U-Cord collection and processing revenues generated by IMS.
 The Company will also receive royalty fees of 14% - 18% on storage revenues.
 In consideration for the annual fee, the Company licensed its technology, know-how and quality systems to IMS.
-The Company did not earn any license fees or royalties in the first six months of fiscal 2010 or fiscal 2009.
+As of October 15, 2010, IMS has not begun to market the Company's U-Cord business.
+Consequently, the Company has not received or recorded an annual fee, license fees or royalties in the first nine months of fiscal 2010 or fiscal 2009, and the Company does not know when it will begin to receive such license fees and royalty payments.

 On October 1, 2009, the Company entered into a license agreement with IMS to establish and market the Company's Célle^M preservation program in Germany with an option to expand the licensed territory to include Italy, Spain and France.
-IMS is to pay the Company an annual fee of \$30,000 per year on the anniversary of the effective date for the term of the contract.
+IMS is required to pay the Company an annual fee of \$30,000 per year on the anniversary of the effective date.
 The initial term of the agreement is ten years and may be extended in five year increments by mutual agreement of the parties.
 The Company will receive royalties of 18% - 22% of the CélleSM collection and processing revenues generated by IMS.
 The Company will also receive royalty fees of 20% - 24% on storage revenues.
 In consideration for the annual fee, the Company licensed its technology, know-how and quality systems to IMS.
-The Company did not earn any license fees or royalties in the first six months of fiscal 2010 or fiscal 2009.
+As of October 15, 2010, IMS has not begun to market the Company's CélleSM preservation program.
+Consequently, the Company has not received or recorded an annual fee, license fees or royalties in the first nine months of fiscal 2010 or fiscal 2009, and the Company does not know when it will begin to receive such license fees and royalty payments.